-Christine Wu: Christine received her BS in Neuroscience and BM in Music Performance, with a minor in Asian American Studies, from The Ohio State University.
+Christine Wu: Christine is a third-year Ph.D. student in Counseling Psychology.
+She received her BS in Neuroscience and BM in Music Performance, with a minor in Asian American Studies, from The Ohio State University.
 Her research interests include family conflict among immigrant families, discrimination, and culturally adapted interventions.

-Anne Zhou: My main area of interest is that of minority/marginalized health disparities both physical and mental, particularly amongst Asian Americans and Asian immigrants.
-I am also interested in researching disparities in access to health information and knowledge, primarily regarding sexual health.
-I hope to take this research and develop interventions and programs that would bridge health disparities in minority/marginalized groups, and make the health knowledge needed to make informed choices more readily available and accessible.
+Anne Zhou: Anne is a fourth-year Ph.D. student in Counseling Psychology.
+Her main area of interest is in minority/marginalized health disparities, both physical and mental, particularly amongst Asian Americans and Asian immigrants.
+She is also interested in researching disparities in access to health information and knowledge, primarily regarding sexual health.
+She hopes to take this research and develop interventions and programs that would bridge health disparities in minority/marginalized groups, and make the health knowledge needed to make informed choices more readily available and accessible.